bluesillybeard/ZRender/readme.md

 # ZRender

+## Lol I abandoned this project
+- other libraries exist [like all of these](https://github.com/raizam/gamedev_libraries) So there's no point in ZRender existing.

 ## yet again I rewrite the project
 Here's the kind of rendering I need for Celestial, at a high level:
 - fast animated SVG